All About Dummies and Teeth

 - It might not be smooth sailing and your child will protest but try not to turn back.

-When in doubt, talk to your dentist or Oral Health Therapist.
+When in doubt, talk to your kids dentist or Oral Health Therapist.
 It’s something that we’re always happy to guide you on and sometimes it can be helpful when your child hears the plan from an independent person.